Ice hockey in the United States: History of ice hockey in the United States

 The contemporary sport of ice hockey was developed in Canada, most notably in Montreal, Quebec, where the first indoor hockey game was played on March 3, 1875.
 Some characteristics of that game, such as the length of the ice rink and the use of a puck, have been retained to this day.
 The game soon spread south through Canadian immigrants, who played the stick and ball game referred to as "shinny" on frozen ponds and lakes in the winter.
 The first organized game of this precursor to modern ice hockey in the United States was on November 17, 1883 on the Lower School Pond of St. Paul's School in Concord, NH.
 The first known formal game of ice hockey in the United States was subsequently played between Yale University and Johns Hopkins University in 1893, and is generally considered to be the start of present-day ice hockey in the nation.

 In 1894, the first artificial ice rink was built in Maryland.
 The rink was called the North Avenue Ice Palace, which was located in Baltimore, Maryland.
-A few years later, in 1896, the first ice hockey league in the United States was formed called The U.S. Amateur Hockey League.
+A few years later, in 1896, the first ice hockey league in the United States was formed called The US Amateur Hockey League.
 It was founded in New York City around the same time as the second artificial ice rink was opened in New York, New York, called the St. Nicholas Arena.
-The U.S. Amateur Hockey League then became a member of the International Professional Hockey League in 1904.
+The US Amateur Hockey League then became a member of the International Professional Hockey League in 1904.
 There were five teams from the United States and Ontario that formed the International Ice Hockey Federation.
 This league only lasted three seasons but it was the first professional ice hockey league that the United States participated in.

 By 1898 the following leagues had already formed: the Amateur Hockey League of New York, the Amateur Hockey Association of Canada, and the Ontario Hockey Association.
 The 1898 Spalding Athletic Library book includes rules (laws) and results for each league (association).

 Meanwhile, teams in western Canada formed the Pacific Coast Hockey Association in 1911.
 This league created new designs and rules that helped ice hockey evolve into the game it is today.
 Some of these new innovations that were created were blue lines that were painted under the ice which divided the ice into three sections, goaltenders are allowed to fall and slide on the ice to help prevent the other team from scoring a goal, forward passing is permitted in the neutral zone, and the game was split into three periods of 20 minutes.
-In 1912, the game changed again reducing the number of on-ice players to six players from the previous seven.